-In addition to the hydrological bottle sampling, we also used net sampling daily during each cycle using a phytoplankton net (53 μm mesh size, 54 cm diameter and 280 cm length).
-A vertical haul was performed from 90 m depth to the surface at the same time of the day (~10:00 a.m., ITU) to collect large microplankton.
+In addition to the hydrological bottle sampling, we also made daily net sampling during each cycle using a phytoplankton net (53 μ m mesh size, 54 cm diameter and 280 cm length).
+A vertical haul was performed from 90 m depth to the surface at the same time of the day (~10.00 a.m., ITU) to collect large microplankton.
 The volume filtered by the net was calculated as equivalent to the surface at the opening of the net multiplied by the height of sampled water column.
-Due to bad weather, there were no net samples for julian days 285 (11 October) and 289 (15 October).
+Due to bad weather, there were no net samples for Julian days 285 and 289.
 The samples were split once or twice using a Motoda splitter (Motoda, 1959) and preserved with acid lugol's solution (Throndsen, 1978) to 2% final concentration.
 The cells were enumerated in 1mL calibrated slides using a light microscope (Alphaphot 2-YS2, Nikon Instruments, Badhoevedorp, Netherlands).
-More than 250 cells were counted per samples.
-Dinoflagellates were identified at least to the genus level.
-We focused more particularly on genus Ceratium Schrank since it is specious in the Mediterranean and often dominates among large armoured dinoflagellates, thus constituting a good model for biodiversity studies (Tunin-Ley et al., 2007).
-Determination of taxa belonging to genus Ceratium was carried out at infraspecific level.
+More than 250 living cells were counted per samples.
+Dinoflagellates were identified at the genus level.
+We focussed more particularly on genus Ceratium Schrank since it is specious in the Mediterranean and often dominates among large armoured dinoflagellates, thus constituting a good model for biodiversity studies (Tunin-Ley et al., 2007).
+Determination of taxa belonging to genus Ceratium was carried out at intraspecific level.
 Although they do not belong to phytoplankton, the total radiolarians were also enumerated in net samples, without detailed taxonomic identification, because they exhibited significant abundances.

-Estimation of taxonomic diversity 2.3
+4.1 Estimation of taxonomic diversity